krzysztofplociennik/medical-clinic-frontend/README.md

 **How to use?***

-For a time being there are 3 users with credentials (login | password):
+For the time being there are 3 users with credentials (login | password):
 1. jamilyn | jaha
 2. mariof | mafe
 3. ryahn | ryhi